Any (webshop)

 ?>

-Labels must be added to any call that returns results, such as search results or alternatives on a product page.
-The labels argument is a list containing at least one string, which should be the label of this call.
+Labels must be added to all calls that return results, such as search matches or alternatives on a product page.
+The labels argument is a list containing at least one string, which should be the descriptive label of this call.

 curl --request POST \